Daniele-Gregori/IntegrabilityGaugeBlack-articles/README.md

     * numeric but **exact** (non-perturbative);
     * through the **thermodynamic Bethe ansatz** (TBA), with the [Wolfram resource function](https://resources.wolframcloud.com/FunctionRepository/resources/ThermodynamicBetheAnsatzSolve/) on [this repository](https://github.com/Daniele-Gregori/ThermodynamicBetheAnsatz).

 ...

-**The rest of the codes will be progressively polished and uploaded!**
+*The rest of the codes will be progressively polished and uploaded*